Our modern corporate life means that many of us struggle to achieve a healthy work : life balance… Let alone a work : training : life balance!

 - Another challenge is travel.
 Working away from home can play havoc with your training routine, if you let it.
 If you use this time sensibly, the variety can enhance your usual sessions.

 - Use local knowledge (Hotel concierge, work colleagues, Facebook) to find local facilities and groups where you can train.
 Council run pool/gym, running clubs, Triathlon or Masters Swim groups will probably let you train with them as and when you are around.

 - Hotel facilities vary but many have a small gym and pool.
 The pool may be too small for a full session, but will be ideal for drill practice.
 Alternatively use your room for some resistance band and body weight strength work.
-If there is a spa, try to get a massage.
+If there is a spa, try to get a Sports massage.

 - Always pack swim suit, goggles, trainers, resistance bands and a small foam roller.
 They don’t take up much space and give you a lot of scope to do something whilst away.

 - Finally, don’t stress about sessions missed through a long work day or unexpected travel.
 Resist playing catch up and only re-schedule the sessions vital to the achievement of your ultimate goal.